 - Continuing Education

 PTA Admission Requirements

-Applications for 2014 are now being accepted.
+Applications for 2014 are no longer being accepted.

 - Health Care Application for the PTA Program.
 In order to assist us in establishing residency, students are required to submit a copy of their drivers license or state issued ID with their application.

 - Graduation from an accredited high school, or successful completion of the General Education Development Test (GED).
 Submit official high school transcripts, or GED to the Enrollment Center.

 - College grade point average of weighted cumulative 2.75 or better (or high school cumulative 2.75 on 4.0 scale if less than 12 college credits.)